jlangch/venice/doc/readme/lazy-seq.md

 (lazy-seq [1 2 3 4]) ; => (...)
  ```

-Finite lazy sequence from a function returning `nil` to end the sequence
+Finite lazy sequence from an item producing function returning `nil` to end the sequence

 ```clojure
 ; 1, 2, 3, 4, 5